nf-core/eager/docs/usage.md

    - This can happen when a library has been sequenced across two sequencers on the same lane.
 Either rename the file, try a symlink with a unique name, or merge the two FASTQ files prior input.
-6. Due to limitations of downstream tools (e.g. FastQC), sample IDs maybe truncated after the first `.` in the name, Ensure file names are unique prior to this!
+6. Due to limitations of downstream tools (e.g. FastQC), sample IDs may be truncated after the first `.` in the name, Ensure file names are unique prior to this!
 7. For input BAM files you should provide a small decoy reference genome with